thinkful-ei24/mathew-lead-lifecycle-design-client/README.md

 - Schedule a future email to send via SendGrid.com
 - Schedule a set of future emails to send via sendgrid.com, using a timeline that the user defines
 - Schedule a text to send via undefined SMS-based system
-* Schedule a set of texts to send.
+- Schedule a set of texts to send.
 Do this using a timeline that the user defines

-A description of your app
 A link to a deployed version
 Screenshots of your app
 A description of your tech stack